Each Day Matters

 An opportunity to honour and remember families and friends who have been deceased as well as a fundraiser enabling us to meet our goals.
 The organization of this event starts in October and ends in December with the posting of names in the Brooks Bulletin and on our web page.
 Thank you to the many voluntees that help make this happen.
 We are very proud of our new metal Trees of Hope at the Brooks Health Centre 2021.

-New and ongoing, with organizing and stocking care bags, delivering the same to the hospitals in Brooks and Bassano, as well as with the palliative resource nurse to follow up with patients choosing to remain at home.
+New and ongoing, with organizing and stocking care bags, delivering the same to the hospitals in Brooks and Bassano, as well as with the palliative care resource nurse to follow up with patients choosing to remain at home.
 These bags contain not only small comfort items like lap quilt, tea, socks but information on physical changes to be expected and information on resources that can be accessed.

 This committee has also looked after the evening bereavement group and the community